IBM/blockchain-application-using-fabric-java-sdk/README.md

 1. Generate the artifacts using cryptogen and configtx for peers and channel in network.
 Currently these are already generated and provided in the code repository to use as-is.
 2. Build the network using docker-compose and the generated artifacts.
-3. Use Fabric Java SDK APIs to work with and manage the network.
+3. Use Hyperledger Fabric Java SDK APIs to work with and manage the network.
     * Create and initialize the channel
     * Install and instantiate the chaincode
     * Register and enroll the users